In this article, you will learn why we created Gig Performer.

 The short answer is we needed it ourselves!
 The long answer is, well, much longer, so read on.

 Although I was using various MIDI sequencers and DAWs since the 80s, I only got back into live performance about nine years ago.
-As a Mac user I was naturally drawn to Apple MainStage, which, at the time, I felt was going to be just perfect for me.
-At the time, I was still doing the Rick Wakeman/Keith Emerson thing.
+As a Mac user I was naturally drawn to Apple MainStage.
+At the time, I felt it was going to be just perfect for me.
+At that time, I was still doing the Rick Wakeman/Keith Emerson thing.
 You know, surrounding myself with about 9 keyboards including a Korg Oasys, a Prophet 8, a Moog Voyager, a twin-manual Hammond clone and various MIDI keyboard controllers.

-However, I soon ran into some very bizarre problems with MainStage, the details of which are beyond the scope of this article but suffice it to say that I just couldn’t get things to work reliably the way I needed.
+However, I soon ran into some very bizarre problems with MainStage.
+The details are beyond the scope of this article but suffice it to say that I just couldn’t get things to work reliably the way I needed.

 My next approach was to implement MainStage functionality using MaxMSP version 5 from Cycling74.
 I wrote a 3-part article about how I did this which you can read on our old blog page.
-It was an ongoing project and it worked sufficiently well that I went on tour several times with that environment.
-Unfortunately, newer versions of Max were becoming much less reliable and I was forced to stick with MaxMSP version 5 even though newer versions had some really cool features, particularly editing related, that would have been really helpful.
+It was an ongoing project and it worked sufficiently well.
+I went on tour several times with that environment.
+Unfortunately, newer versions of Max were becoming much less reliable.
+Therefore, I was forced to stick with MaxMSP version 5 even though newer versions had some really cool features, particularly editing related, that would have been really helpful.
 A bigger problem was that VST support in MaxMSP was becoming problematic and unreliable, at least for the ways in which I needed to use them.

 So like coming to a fork in the road, I had to make a choice.
 There weren’t really very many options.
-One of the better known, Ableton Live, was interesting, but in spite of its name, it really wasn’t focused on live performance the way I needed it to be, being more song oriented than show oriented.
-There were a couple of options for Windows only, such as Forte and Cantabile but frankly, I couldn’t even figure out how to get started with either of them.
+One of the better known, Ableton Live, was interesting.
+In spite of its name, it really wasn’t focused on live performance the way I needed it to be.
+It was more song oriented than show oriented.
+There were a couple of options for Windows only, such as Forte and Cantabile.
+Frankly, I couldn’t even figure out how to get started with either of them.
 Incidentally, a consequence of this is that somebody else had to create audio plugin host comparisons for Gig Performer vs. Forte and Gig Performer vs. Cantabile comparisons.
-I’m sure someone will do Gig Performer vs. Camelot Pro, Gig Performer vs. Rack Performer, Gig Performer vs. Unify and Gig Performer vs. Live Professor comparisons as well.

 Here’s a critical insight.
-I have a serious technical background in software development but when I am in “music mode”, I don’t WANT to have to care about techie stuff.
+I have a serious technical background in software development.
+But when I am in “music mode”, I don’t WANT to have to care about techie stuff.
 It needs to just get out of my way.
-If you sit down at a piano or pick up a guitar and start playing, you don’t get distracted by the mechanics of the piano or guitar, you just play.
-You can focus on creativity.
+If you sit down at a piano or pick up a guitar and start playing, you don’t get distracted by the mechanics of the piano or guitar.
+You just play and you can focus on creativity.

 Some key goals were:

-• Keep growing – Gig Performer was originally released in December 2016.
+- Keep growing – Gig Performer was originally released in December 2016.
 Its feature set was driven by our experiences on stage.
-Our updates include not only our own ideas for improvements but also functionality based on on feedback from our growing community user base, many of whom are either touring or session musicians, some rather well known.
+Our updates include not only our own ideas for improvements but also functionality based on on feedback from our growing community user base.
+Many of them are either touring or session musicians, some rather well known.

-If you are a guitarist and you want to feed your guitar into a phaser and then into a reverb, it should be (and is) as simple as building this:
+Suppose you are a guitarist and you want to feed your guitar into a phaser and then into a reverb.
+In that case, it should be (and is) as simple as building this:

 If you want to route your guitar to your phaser and to your reverb at the same time, then just change your connections to look like this.

-In either approach you can then easily create a front panel to control the amount of reverb and phaser or turn them on or off and then control them from a pedal board.
+In either approach you can then easily create a front panel to control the amount of reverb and phaser.
+Or, you may want to turn them on or off and then control them from a pedal board.
 Yes, we have knobs that go to 11!

 Why we don’t include many plugins

-One question we are asked from time to time is why we don’t include many plugins such as synths, effects, samplers, midi processors and so forth in Gig Performer.
-While we may include some plugins to get you started with our templates, we have three main reasons for this decision:
+One question we are asked from time to time is why we don’t include many plugins in Gig Performer.
+For example, synths, effects, samplers, midi processors and so forth.
+While we may include some plugins to get you started with our templates, we have a couple of main reasons for this decision.

-• Industry standard commercial plugins: Perhaps even most importantly, most serious users will want to use some industry standard plugins and/or will want functionality that is generally not included with other audio plugin hosts.
+Perhaps even most importantly, most serious users will want to use some industry standard plugins.
+Moreover, they will want functionality that is generally not included with other audio plugin hosts.
 For example, the NI Kontakt 5 sampler is extremely popular due to its flexibility and the huge number of available libraries.
 Guitar Rig, also from Native Instruments is a great effects processor for guitarists.
 Many famous plugins such as Omnisphere, Keyscapes, Serum, Lounge Lizard, M-Tron Pro become staples for keyboard players.
 Guitarists will be extremely interested in using the S-Gear or Overloud products for creating their unique sounds.
 Drummers will be interested in such products as Superior Drummer.
-There are many other examples of course.
+There are many other examples, of course.

 For all of the above reasons, we chose to focus on overall functionality, plugin management, reliability and features that a live performer will need to leverage whatever plugins they want to use.